 Stable Rooms : the original stone-walled stables of the property once housed the horses of Ololo Farm.
 They have now been transformed into seven rooms, each with an individual design and furnishings.
 The Stable Rooms have ensuite bathrooms and the terraces at the front of the building overlook our colourful gardens which attract abundant birdlife and butterflies.
 These charming rooms are popular with guests travelling as a group who wish to be accommodated close to each other.

 Stable Cottage: this delightful three-bedroom cottage is located at the end of the Stable Rooms and was once the hay shed.
-Now featuring modern, light-filled interiors the Stable Cottage sleeps a maximum of six guests, and has two bathrooms, kitchen, and large outdoor terrace, making it perfect for families, groups, or extended stays.
+Now featuring modern, light-filled interiors the Stable Cottage sleeps a maximum of six guests, and has a large ensuite master double bedroom and a further small double and twin room with shared bathroom between the.
+The cottage has a kitchen/living room area and large outdoor terrace, making it perfect for families, groups, or extended stays.

 Group game drives into the only national park in the world on the edge of a capital city.
 Nairobi National Park - you'll find 117 square kilometers offering a diverse wildlife population which includes lion, giraffe, leopard, rhino, hippo, zebra, buffalo, gazelle, antelope and over 400 recorded bird species.
 Many of these birds and animals are visible from the terrace and restaurant as they move around the bush.